A comprehensive audit of my lifestyle

 • I have new long-term health goals, along with dietary needs,

-Given these significant changes in my lifestyle, it’s not surprising I’ve veered off of the productive path I so carefully designed for myself last year.
+Given these significant changes, it’s not surprising I’ve veered off of the productive path I so carefully designed for myself last year.

 Unfortunately, the added friction in my life is causing me to to self-select away from beneficial behaviors and towards negative ones, and this is manifesting as the symptoms I described above.